bonnieace/pythonbackend/README.md

+# Journal App

+## Setup

+1. Create a virtual environment and activate it.
+2. Install the dependencies: `pip install -r requirements.txt`
+3. Create a `.env` file with your configuration.
+4. Run the application: `uvicorn app.main:app --host 192.168.100.2 --port 8000`

 # Journal App API Postman Collection

 This Postman collection provides requests to interact with the backend of the Journal App.
 These requests demonstrate how to use various routes and interact with the API.